9. Database access

 9.3.7.
 Executing a SELECT query

-Executing SQL statements requires the following steps:
+Execution of SQL orders requires the following steps:

-- Processing the results of the SQL statement
+- Processing order results SQL

 - Closing the connection